 What does this all mean?

-This has been a fun exercise for me in terms of discovering where my alma mater live, where they work, what they do, etc.; but the power of this feature lies in identifying specific people with whom you’d like to connect.
-Using the following criteria, I’m going to see how many of my alumni with whom I’m connected.
+This has been a fun exercise for me in terms of discovering where my alma mater live and work, what they do, etc; but the power of this feature lies in identifying specific people with whom you’d like to connect.
+No matter what your age is, this is a feature you should be using.

 If you enjoyed this post, please share it.